Helping Victims of Traumatic Brain Injuries Recover the Compensation They Deserve

 The amount you can receive varies by the severity of your injuries and other factors.
 Someone who is permanently disabled with a hypoxic brain injury might be confined to a long-term care facility for the remainder of their life.
 By contrast, a relatively mild concussion might keep you out of work for only a couple of months.

-Connect with a Connecticut Brain Injury Attorney
+Connect With Our Hartford, Connecticut Brain Injury Attorneys

 Brain injuries send victims reeling.
-Simple tasks like driving, cooking and cleaning become impossible.
+Simple tasks like driving, cooking, and cleaning become impossible.
 Those with children might be unable to take care of their families.
-And on top of everything else, medical and rehab bills put a strain on a family’s budget at a time when many victims cannot work.
+And on top of everything else, medical and rehab bills put a strain on a family’s budget at a time when many victims cannot work.We can help.
+Tehrani Law Group represents accident victims suffering the effects of brain injury.
+To learn more about how we can help, contact us today to schedule a free consultation.